benjaminlq/Prediction-of-Water-Point-Functionality/README.md

 |AUC|0.700|0.7324|0.7327|0.7330|0.7496|0.7623|0.7596|0.7812|0.7598|0.7652|

 ## Conclusion
-In this exercise, we built several Machine Learning models to predict the water point functionality in Nigeria using Naive Bayes classifiers, Logistic Regression Models, Decision Tree Models and Ensemble Models.
+In this exercise, I built several Machine Learning models to predict the water point functionality in Nigeria using Naive Bayes classifiers, Logistic Regression Models, Decision Tree Models and Ensemble Models.
 The result for the models can be summarized in the table below.
 RandomForest has the highest performance (**83.2%**) whereas Naive Bayes classifier yields the worst performance based on test dataset.

 ## References
 - https://www.waterpointdata.org